dswesty/SodSolver/README.md

 c_{tail} = c_L\left( \frac{P_\ast}{P_L} \right)^\beta
 ```
 With this information one can now calculate the position of the four interfaces
-between the five regions as follows.
+between the five regions as follows:

 The location of the head of the rarefaction (the interface between regions I and II) is given by
 ```math
   x_{head} = -C_L t
 ```